 The Morrison 2 has a lot of advantages going for it, namely its:

-Awarded for Value: It is such a good budget tent that it was given the “Killer Deal” award in Backpacker Magazine’s Gear Guide for 2011 & 2012.
+It is such a good budget tent that it was given the “Killer Deal” award in Backpacker Magazine’s Gear Guide for 2011 & 2012.
 Outside Magazine’s 2011 edition also awarded the Morrison 2 it’s “Killer Value” award.
 Even the online review website Outdoor Gear Lab gave this model their Best Buy award.

-High Quality Materials: Despite being low in price, Mountainsmith didn’t skimp on material quality.
+Despite being low in price, Mountainsmith didn’t skimp on material quality.
 Although they did choose specific fabrics that would be less expensive, the tent is definitely not fragile.
 It will stand up well to heavy use and will be comfortable for 3 season camping in most regions.
 The PU coating also helps repel water quite well while the bathtub style floor makes it almost impossible for water to seep in.

 While many 2 person tents only have one door, Mountainsmith really went all out by adding a second door with a vestibule.
 If you’ve ever shared a tent with someone you already know how much of a pain it can be to have to climb over someone to get out of the tent.
 Even if you are an individual who enjoys the extra room of a 2 person tent, the extra door can still come in handy if you store a lot of gear inside with you.

 Even though looks aren’t everything, it never hurts for your gear to be pleasing to the eye.
 The Morrison 2 is an attractive green and grey color with a nicely shaped silhouette.
 It sets up very quickly and with the help of the guy lines and stake, as well as the rigid poles, you can get the material perfectly taut easily.

-The Morrison 2 is really just plain user friendly that isn’t a hassle to use.
+The Morrison 2 is really just plain user-friendly that isn’t a hassle to use.

 Disadvantages of the Morrison 2

 Since the Morrison 2 was designed to be budget-friendly, naturally Mountainsmith had to skimp on some areas of design to accommodate this model’s low price.
-The primary areas of this tent that could have been better include materials and the weight.
+The primary areas of this tent that could have been better include materials and weight.

-While the materials are of good quality, many people agree that a higher quality fabric and denier would have made this tent a little sturdier but also lighter in weight.
+While the materials are of good quality, many people agree that higher quality fabric and denier would have made this tent a little sturdier but also lighter in weight.
 Aside from the tent fabric, the aluminum V-stakes seem to be lacking in quality, especially if you tend to camp in very rocky terrain.

-There are high tech tents capable of sheltering 4-6 people that are within that weight range.
-If you only go camping at campsites (car camping) or only hike for a couple hours before setting up camp, this weight probably won’t matter much.
-Don’t expect to pack this around on long hikes however.
+There are high-tech tents capable of sheltering 4-6 people that are within that weight range.
+If you only go camping at campsites (car camping) or only hike for a couple of hours before setting up camp, this weight probably won’t matter much.
+Don’t expect to pack this around on long hikes, however.
 If true backpacking is a hobby you think you will get into, you may want to look into a lighter model.